top of page

 olga.tsoy[a.t_))uni-hamburg.de

-I’m a group leader of Computational Genomics and Transcriptomics group.
-My main reserach is the BMBF funded Sys_CARE project about alternative splicing in cardiac and renal diseases.
-I graduated from Lomonosov Moscow State University and did PhD in Kharkevich Institute in Moscow at professor Gelfand lab.
+I’m a group leader of the Computational Genomics and Transcriptomics group (cgat-group.de).
+My main research interest is mechanisms of pathological conditions such as diseases with complex phenotypes and drug side effects and the role of alternative splicing.
+I graduated from Lomonosov Moscow State University (Moscow, Russia) and did PhD in Kharkevich Institute in Moscow in Professor Mikhail Gelfand's lab.
 There I studied the evolution of transcriptional regulatory networks in bacteria.
-During my PhD I shortly stayed at Stowers Institute for Medical Research, Kansas-City, and in Okinawa Institute iof Science and Technology where I went on working on regulation of bacterial metabolic pathways.
-As a research scientist, I worked in Skolkovo Institute of Science and Technology, Moscow on 3D chromatin structure analysis.
+During my PhD, I shortly stayed at Stowers Institute for Medical Research (Kansas-City, USA), and at Okinawa Institute of Science and Technology (Okinawa, Japan) where I went on working on the regulation of bacterial metabolic pathways.
+As a research scientist, I worked at the Skolkovo Institute of Science and Technology (Moscow) on 3D chromatin structure analysis.
+In 2019, I joined the group of Professor Jan Baumbach at the Technical University of Munich, and continued working with the group at the University of Hamburg.

 .